blairbilodeau/website-files/content/author/admin/_index.md

 I will join [The Voleon Group](https://voleon.com) as a Member of Research Staff in July 2023.

-Until then, I'm a PhD candidate in Statistical Sciences at the [University of Toronto](https://www.statistics.utoronto.ca), advised by [Daniel Roy](http://danroy.org).
+I recently completed my PhD in Statistical Sciences at the [University of Toronto](https://www.statistics.utoronto.ca), advised by [Daniel Roy](http://danroy.org).
 My PhD was supported by an [NSERC Doctoral Canada Graduate Scholarship](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/CGSD-BESCD_eng.asp) and the [Vector Institute](https://vectorinstitute.ai).
 In summer 2022, I was a Research Intern at [Google Brain](https://research.google/teams/brain/) with [Been Kim](https://beenkim.github.io).
 I received my BSc in Financial Modelling from [Western University](https://www.uwo.ca/stats/) in 2018.

 Broadly, I work on the foundations of statistical decision making, with applications to both statistical methodology and machine learning algorithms.
 I am particularly interested in making principled, data-based decisions that balance the need for robustness in high-stakes settings with the need for strong performance in practice.